decoy/blog2/contents/drafts/2020-01-01-safety-and-confidence.md

 ## Trust, Responsibility, Consent, Confidence

 When you discuss risks with your team, ask them questions until you understand their viewpoints, and most importantly, trust what they tell you.
-They're going to be wrong sometimes!
-And that's ok!
+They're going to be wrong sometimes and that's ok!
 In exchange for your trust, they consent to being responsible for what they agreed to.

 This is where a lot of organizations break down.
-Consent to responsibility has to be voluntary, because otherwise it's not consent!
+[Consent](/tags/consent) to responsibility has to be voluntary, because otherwise it's not consent!
 If you threaten them you're not trusting them, you're forcing them, you're coercing them.

-Being responsible for your own actions, for many people, is just always assumed, but the first example in this article points out that sticking your head out can impact your own safety, your family's.
-Responsibility for something is always a gamble.
-We can't perfectly predict the future.
+For many, the idea of being responsible for your own actions is just assumed, but the first example in this article points out that sticking your head out can impact someone's safety and their family's.
+We can't perfectly predict the future, and being responsible for something's outcome is always a gamble.
 If taking on that responsibility is required by your team, ask them what it would take for them to agree to it.
 Support them with safety.

 Let's go back to that timeline example.
 You ask the team how long it will take and they say 10 weeks.
 You list out the possible failure points, and make plans for the most likely, or the ones with the most impactful consequences.
 And then you do it.
 And if it goes great or it bombs, responsibility is what people agreed to.
 Everyone will make mistakes and instead of trying to bury or hide from them, they'll learn from them.